Jehiel ben Solomon Heilprin: Biography

 He was a descendant of Solomon Luria, and traced his genealogy back through Rashi to the tanna Johanan HaSandlar.
 He was rabbi of Hlusk, Minsk Voivodeship until 1711, when he was called to the rabbinate of Minsk, where he officiated also as head of the yeshivah until his death.
 Heilprin was one of the most eminent Talmudists of his time.
 He was opposed to casuistry, and on this account succeeded in grouping around him a great number of liberal-minded pupils.
 For a long time he had to sustain a hard struggle with Aryeh Leib ben Asher Gunzberg, who, while still a young man, had founded a yeshivah at Minsk, which at first was very flourishing.
 Aryeh Leib attacked Heilprin's method of teaching, and the antagonism between them spread to their pupils.
-Later, Aryeh Leib, being obliged to assist his father in the district rabbinate, neglected his yeshivah, which was ultimately closed, and Heilprin was no longer interfered with.
+Later, Aryeh Leib, being obliged to assist his father in the district rabbinate, neglected his yeshivah, which was ultimately closed, and Heilprin was no longer bothered.

 Heilprin devoted a part of his time to the study of Kabbalah, on which subject he wrote a work.
 He was opposed to giving approbations to new books, deviating, as he himself says, only twice from his general principle in this regard.
 The two works so favored were the Ir Ḥomah of Abraham Judah Elijah and the Magen HaElef of Aryeh Löb of Plock.